alecrabbit/php-wcwidth/doc/usage.md

 ### Unicode version

-> Note: When using ffi extension version is ignored completely.
+> Note: When using `ffi` extension version value is ignored completely.

 Unicode version can be set globally for all functions using `UnicodeVersion::set()` method or through `UNICODE_VERSION` environment variable automatically.
 ```php
 use AlecRabbit\WcWidth\UnicodeVersion;